viamrobotics/docs/docs/appendix/configuration-file.md

 ## Automatic configuration file creation in the Viam app

 When you set up a robot in the [the Viam app](https://app.viam.com), the configuration file is built and deployed to your robot automatically.
-As long as your robot connects to the internet, it is generally much easier to configure your robot directly in the Viam app using **Builder** mode.
+As long as your robot connects to the internet, it is generally easiest to configure your robot directly in the Viam app using **Builder** mode.

-However, if your robot will never connect to the internet, you may wish to create your own local configuration file without connecting to the Viam app.
+However, if your robot will never connect to the internet, you may wish to create your own local configuration file You can either:
-You can:

-* [Build a local configuration file in the Viam app](#build-a-configuration-file-manually-in-the-viam-app): Use the Viam app to build the configuration file without connecting your robot to the app.
+* [Build a local configuration file in the Viam app](#build-a-configuration-file-manually-in-the-viam-app) - Use the Viam app to build the configuration file and download it to your robot, without connecting your robot to the Viam app.
-* [Build a local configuration file manually](#build-a-local-configuration-file-manually): Build your own local configuration file based on our example file.
+* [Build a local configuration file manually](#build-a-local-configuration-file-manually) - Build your own local configuration file based on our example file.

 ## Build a configuration file manually in the Viam app

-The easiest way to configure your robot and create the configuration file is from the Viam app.
-You can build a configuration file in the app without connecting your robot to it.
+If your robot will never connect to the internet, and you want to create a local configuration file manually, you can still use the Viam app to build the configuration file even without connecting your robot to it.
+Follow the steps below to build and then download your configuration file:

 1. Navigate to [the Viam app](https://app.viam.com) and select the **Config** tab.
 1. Use **Builder** mode to add components and services, configure attributes, and map pin assignments.